Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 A fashion photographer Johan Hellström achieved the impossible with Fabriken Furillen, as he converted the desolate landscape of an old gravel query into a romantic, cozy getaway.

-Because the gray lunar landscape only gets colored by some plants and pine trees.
-It's almost like driving into a black-and-white photograph.
+Because the gray lunar landscape only gets colored by some plants and pine trees, it's almost like driving into a black-and-white photograph.

-It is often said that "the devil is in the details".
+It is often said that "the devil is in the details."
 This is where most places fail.
 And that is precisely why the Furillen factory has succeeded with its amazingly detailed interiors — both in its restaurant and the 16 guest rooms.

+Frank Gehry’s iconic buildings are among some of the most important works of contemporary architecture.
 If you’re a fan of architecture, you can’t pass up the opportunity to stay at the eye-popping Hotel Marques de Riscal, which is one of his best designs.

 Marques de Riscal is located near the village of Elciego in the Spanish wine region of La Rioja.
 Surrounded by medieval walls and vineyards, the place has an almost fairytale-like feel.

-In total, there are 61 rooms with a loft-like setting.
-The rooms are spread over the two wings of the hotel, the Gehry wing and the Spa wing, connected by a glass bridge.
+There are 61 rooms in total, all with loft-like settings.
+The rooms are spread over the hotel's two wings, the Gehry wing and the Spa wing, which are connected by a glass bridge.
+The rooms have views of the vineyards, the village of Elciego, and the Sierra de Cantabria mountains.

 Don't judge the book by its cover or the floating cottage by its exterior.
+Utter Inn is adorable enough, but it also features an underwater bedroom below the surface!

-One kilometer (0.6 miles) from the shores, there is a small floating cabin where the bedroom is in an "aquarium" under the water.
+If you want to live underwater but can not dive, you can try Utter Inn on Lake Mälaren in Sweden.
+One kilometer (0.6 miles) from the shores, there is a small floating cabin, the bedroom of which is in an "aquarium" under the water.

 The artist Mikael Genberg is behind this and the Woodpecker Hotel - a hotel at the top of a tree.